IsaacShoebottom/VolumeFix/README.md

 # Volume Fix
 Simple program that listens for volume changes, and changes the increment by 1 instead of 2

+## Dependencies
+- Needs `github.com/akavel/rsrc` to build the icon into the executable
+- Needs `github.com/cratonica/2goarray` to generate a go file from the icon

 ## Building
 `make build`